-- Documentation that the practice(s) chosen is appropriate for the desired outcomes. - Explain how the chosen practice meets SAMHSA's goals for this grant program. - Describe any modifications/adaptations needed to make to the proposed practice(s) meet the goals of the project and why it is believed that the changes will improve the outcomes.
-It is expected that the implementation of the evidence-based service(s)/practice(s) will be done in a way that is as close as possible to the original service(s)/practice(s).
-However, SAMHSA understands that minor changes may need to be made to the service(s)/practice(s) in order to meet the needs of the population(s) of focus or the program, or to allow the applicant to use the resources more efficiently.
-The application must describe any changes to the proposed service(s)/practice(s) that are believed to be necessary for these purposes.
-Applications may describe personal experiences with either the population(s) of focus or in managing similar programs.
-However, applicants will need to convince the people reviewing the application that the proposed changes are justified. - Explain why this evidence-based practice was selected over other evidence-based practices. - If applicable, justify the use of multiple evidence-based practices.
-Discuss in the logic model and related narrative how the use of multiple evidence-based practices will be integrated into the program, while maintaining an appropriate level of fidelity for each practice.
+- Document the evidence that the practice(s) you have chosen is appropriate for the outcomes you want to achieve. - Explain how the practice you have chosen meets SAMHSA's goals for this grant program. - Describe any modifications/adaptations you will need to make to your proposed practice(s) to meet the goals of your project and why you believe the changes will improve the outcomes.
+We expect that you will implement your evidence-based service(s)/practice(s) in a way that is as close as possible to the original service(s)/practice(s).
+However, SAMHSA understands that you may need to make minor changes to the service(s)/practice(s) to meet the needs of your population(s) of focus or your program, or to allow you to use resources more efficiently.
+You must describe any changes to the proposed service(s)/practice(s) that you believe are necessary for these purposes.
+You may describe your own experience either with the population(s) of focus or in managing similar programs.
+However, you will need to convince the people reviewing your application that the changes you propose are justified. - Explain why you chose this evidence-based practice over other evidence-based practices.

+- If applicable, justify the use of multiple evidence-based practices.
+Discuss in the logic model and related narrative how use of multiple evidence-based practices will be integrated into the program, while maintaining an appropriate level of fidelity for each practice.
 Describe how the effectiveness of each evidence-based practice will be quantified in the performance assessment of the project. - Discuss training needs or plans for training to successfully implement the proposed evidence-based practice(s).